 Helping institutions is our mission, so we want this content in your digital hands.
 Thus, we’re providing them free to your credit union.
 Yes, you can include these videos in your digital loan process at no cost.

 Even how they’re hosted is up to you.
-Want to link?
-That’s fine.
 Embed through another service?
 Sure.
-Though we get you’ll prefer to place them on your own servers.
+Place on your own servers?
 Go right ahead.
 Though your IT department may have a better suggestion.

 Tap the play button below to see a quick preview of the series: